keszocze/aarith/docs/installation.rst

    add_subdirectory(aarith)

-You can then use the library by linking against `aarith::aarith`.
+You can then use the library by linking against `aarith::Library`.

 With CMake and installation
 ---------------------------